dpjudas/SurrealEngine/README.md

 ## Windows build instructions

 Use CMake to build the project.
+A recent version of Visual Studio, and MSVC compiler that supports C++17 is required.

+On Windows, SDL2 is an optional dependency that you need to supply locally yourself (download the Visual C++ version of SDL2, extract it somewhere and point to that folder in CMake settings).
+Supplying SDL2 will allow you to use it as an alternative windowing system.

-There are no other external third party dependencies.
+Other than that there are no other external third party dependencies.

 ## Linux build instructions